 Running programmer on AVRStudio

 When running programmer in AVRStudio, select STK500 platform and COM port which was to USB – serial converter assigned.
 In my case it is COM5.
 After clicking Connect… it suggests to upgrade programmer firmware – skip by pressing Cancel as upgrade function won’t work for it.
-Next screen you’ll see is a STk500 programming dialog where you can select device and program it.
+Next screen you’ll see is an STk500 programming dialog where you can select device and program it.

 Just a little note about ISP mode settings!
 If you are trying to flash new AVR where default 1MHz clock is running, you should select proper ISP frequency as it has to be less than ¼ the target.

 To flash 1MHz Atmega, you should go with 115.2 kHz, while 8MHz will do fine with 1.845 MHz.